Heckington: Geography

 The £2.5 million 2+3/4 mi village bypass, built by Reed & Mallik of Salisbury, was opened by Lynda Chalker on 14 December 1982, and the former route of the A17 is now the B1394, which also leads to Billingborough via Great Hale across a level crossing over the partially single-track railway near the railway station.
 The village has three level crossings.

 Another linear settlement of East Heckington lies alongside the A17 road 2 mi east of Heckington.
 To the north is Howell, which is part of the parish.

 Heckington falls within the drainage area of the Black Sluice Internal Drainage Board.

 The parish boundary meets Kirkby la Thorpe west of Mead's Farm on the A17.
 North of there it meets Asgarby and Howell, which includes part of Heckington's religious parish.
 It follows north of the A17 eastwards then along Heckington Eau, across Washdike Bridge to the north of Star Fen.
-Where it crosses Car Dyke it meets South Kyme and follows Head Dike eastwards, across Sidebar Lane (B1395) at Five Willow Wath Bridge.
+It crosses Car Dyke where it meets South Kyme and follows Head Dike eastwards, across Sidebar Lane (B1395) at Five Willow Wath Bridge.
 This is the point where the NG, LN and PE postcodes meet.
 At the north-south Holland Dike, it meets Amber Hill, and the Borough of Boston, becoming the North Kesteven boundary.
 West of here is Heckington Fen, and east of the boundary is Algarkirk Fen.
 At the junction of Holland Dike and Skerth Drain, near Six Hundreds Farm, it meets Swineshead.
 It follows Holland Dike southwards to Rake's Farm, north of the A17, meeting Great Hale.
 West of here the boundary meets the A17 at Maize farm, crossing Labour in Vain Drain.

 The boundary follows the A17 westwards, north of Poplars Farm.
 South of Garwick Farm it crosses Car Dyke and Carterplot Road.
 330 yd south of the level crossing is the division between Great Hale and Heckington, following the Beck westwards to the Burton Pedwardine road, where it meets Burton Pedwardine near a small copse.
 West of Whitehouse Farm it follows south of the railway westwards, meeting Kirkby la Thorpe north of Lodge Farm.